Orange-OpenSource/a11y-guidelines/web_EN/inputs/md/incontournables/developpeurs/inc-dev-parcours-focus.md

 **Checklist: **

 - To validate this requirement, the focus position must be visible at all times (`outline` and `:focus` <abbr>CSS</abbr>  properties), see requirement 20 below.
-- Be careful, the order of appearance of the elements in the <abbr>HTML</abbr> code must be the same as the order in which the focus is moved though the page, if this order is important to understand or to be able to use the interface.
+- Be careful, the order of appearance of the elements in the <abbr>HTML</abbr> code must be the same as the order in which the focus is moved or the reading order though the page if this order is important to understand or to be able to use the interface.
 An element at the end of the source code but positioned at the top of the page via <abbr>CSS</abbr> will be the last to receive the focus.
+It's the easiest solution!
 - For maintainability, avoid using the `tabindex` attribute with values higher than 0.
 - Even when content appears or disappears of content, it is necessary to keep this logical and sequential path.
 This is true for dynamically generated content or for <abbr>SPAs</abbr> (single page applications).
 For more details, see [Manage Focus for Dynamic Content](./exemples/dynFocus/index.html)